 35. THE LONG BRANCH SALOON.
 The Long Branch competes with the PALACE SALOON (25) for unbridled luxury.
 Among its features are all-brass bar fixtures and a crystal chandelier imported from San Francisco.
 The first floor of this three-story brick building contains the bar and gaming tables.
 Crib girls Hildy Jackson, Rita Lopez, Nancy Myers and Katherine Neal live on the third floor and the owner, Kate Higgens, lives on the second floor (a partial floor overlooking the bar).
 Also employeed at the saloon are piano player and handyman Dooley Wilson and bartender Ray Singer.
 Singer keeps a sawed-off double-barrelled shotgun under the bar.
 Wilson boards at the GREAT WESTERN (1).
-Singer and his wife, Lila, live at 173 which they rent from Hamilton Ham.
-The history of the haunt of Fisk and of gambler, Habet Fish.
-Constitute that the Wilkie and Paget Flathman also frequently attable their and the place has a reputation for high stakes gaines that are less than innest.
-The Long Branch requires customers is those their places at the bar.
+Singer and his wife, Lila, live at 173 which they rent from Hamilton Fisk.
+The saloon is a favorite haunt of Fisk and of gambler, Edsel Trask.
+Conrad Booth, Norman Wilkie and Paget Flashman also frequently gamble there and the place has a reputation for high stakes games that are less than honest.
+The Long Branch requires customers to check their guns at the bar.

 36. JOHNSON'S BARBER SHOP & BATHS.
-This empirically building houses the first bathtub in Cacher Genery Recently GIL-SON'S more elaborate bath house 1964) has these a groud steat of business away from Bif Johnson.
-Hencever, Johnson is still the sown's only professional barber and he continued to turn a tidy profit servicing the overflow of Friday and Saturday bathers that GIL-SON'S can't handle.
+This one-story brick building houses the first bathtub in Cochise County.
+Recently, GIL-SON'S more elaborate bath house (166) has taken a good deal of business away from Bif Johnson.
+However, Johnson is still the town's only professional barber and he continues to turn a tidy profit servicing the overflow of Friday and Saturday bathers that GIL-SON'S can't handle.
 Johnson employs Alfredo Garcia as a part time water carrier for the bath.
-Garcia lives in building 126.
-Johnson and his place of business from Morgan Condon.
-A hairest and shave costs 25 cents (either alone costs 15 cents).
-Eau de Lijac't The ladies love it!) is 10 cents extra.
+Garcia lives in building 136.
+Johnson and his wife, Asa, live in building 73.
+Johnson rents his home and his place of business from Morgan Condon.
+A haircut and shave costs 25 cents (either alone costs 15 cents).
+Eau de Lilac (The ladies love it!) is 10 cents extra.
 Baths cost 50 cents (75 cents with fresh water).

 37. SLADE'S SHED.
 Sam Slade stores explosives (including dynamite, blasting caps, primer cord, black powder and nitro-glycerin) in this one-story wood-sided shed.
-There are an average about three dozen cases of dynamite in the shed, enough to destroy buildings 39, 31, 38, 39, 37, 36, 35, 34, 33, 32, 56, 37, 58 and, possibly, 40 if they accidentally detomate.
-Slade's explosives are priced as follows, dynamite = \$50 for an 18-stick reason 28 per individual shirk; blasting raps = \$20 per packet (18 in a packet) or \$1.30 each individually, primer cord = 50 cents a foot; black powder \$32 per 12 pound loginitro = \$40 per 12-bottle case (sold naty by the case).
-Virtually allow the small miners and ranchers in the area purchase their explosives from Slade.
+There are on average about three dozen cases of dynamite in the shed, enough to destroy buildings 30, 31, 38, 39, 37, 36, 35, 34, 33, 32, 56, 57, 58 and, possibly, 40 if they accidentally detonate.
+Slade's explosives are priced as follows: dynamite = \$50 for an 18-stick case or \$4 per individual stick; blasting caps = \$20 per packet (18 in a packet) or \$1.50 each individually; primer cord = 50 cents a foot; black powder = \$2 per 12 pound keg; nitro = \$40 per 12-bottle case (sold only by the case).
+Virtually all of the small miners and ranchers in the area purchase their explosives from Slade.

-SS.
-SLADE'S HARDWARE.
-Sam Sinde's hardware store is a one-story wood-sided structure.
-In addition so the normal run of pails and hand tools, customers can buy guess and explosives at Slade's.
+38. SLADE'S HARDWARE.
+Sam Slade's hardware store is a one-story wood-sided structure.
+In addition to the normal run of nails and hand tools, customers can buy guns and explosives at Slade's.
 Slade keeps a 6-shot single-action revolver by the cash register.
 He also carries a knife in his belt.
 He lives in building 177.
-Sample prices include: hatchet = 40 cents; splitting axe = 50 cents; auger bit = 10 cents; file = 15 cents; hammer = 40 cents; naw = 45 cents; shovel = 80 cents; brace = \$2; lamera = 30 cents; padlock = 46 cents; monkeywrench = 25 cents; axe handle = 25 cents; nails = \$1.50 per keg; screws = 2 cents per dozen; coffee pot = 35 cents; saucepan = 60 cents; tin cup = 5 cents; wooden water bucket = 20 cents; potbellied stove = \$10.
+Sample prices include: hatchet = 40 cents; splitting axe = 50 cents; auger bit = 10 cents; file = 15 cents; hammer = 40 cents; saw = 45 cents; shovel = 80 cents; brace = \$2; lantern = 50 cents; padlock = 40 cents; monkeywrench = 25 cents; axe handle = 25 cents; nails = \$1.50 per keg; screws = 2 cents per dozen; coffee pot = 75 cents; saucepan = 60 cents; tin cup = 5 cents; wooden water bucket = 20 cents; potbellied stove = \$10.